skunnavakkam/skunnavakkam.github.io/content/blog/takes-on-automating-alignment/index.md

 task.
-For example, you can optimize a data filtering experiment by using a metric along the lines of reduction in misalignment for compute / number of datapoints removed, and this would yield a viable way to get useful information from hillclimbing a task. howI write this post in the hopes that more people will consider converting alignment tasks into this hillclimbable form as a first attempt at doing their alignment research.
+For example, you can optimize a data filtering experiment by using a metric along the lines of reduction in misalignment for compute / number of datapoints removed, and this would yield a viable way to get useful information from hillclimbing a task.
+Another example is a task a friend is working on, figuring out whether certain RL environments lead to emergent misalignment: while you should probably have a human put a few hours into this task, having a model burn a billion tokens on crafting environments costs around the same as the human here, and makes the case for your argument much stronger, in either direction.
+I write this post in the hopes that more people will consider converting alignment tasks into this hillclimbable form as a first attempt at doing their alignment research.